shipyard-run/shipyard-website/docs/resources/variables.md

 ## Overriding variables

-The `variable` resource allows the specification of a default value for a variable.
-Overriding these variables can be performed using the three following methods.
+The `variable` resource allows the specification of a default value for a variable, overriding these variables can be performed using the three following methods:

 ### Variable files